BrandyNguyen2/OCC-Python2-Console-Lab/README.md

 How to run:
 1. Clone repo
-2. Open in VS Code
+2. Open in VS Code or preferred code editor
 3. run "python KineticEnergyApplication.py"